 Christa Orecchio, the clinical nutritionist behind Gut Thrive in 5, the program my husband and I are working through and where most of this info came from, says that, “when you nourish yourself with greens, they naturally crowd out the foods that make you sick.”

 Greens have tons of vitamins and minerals, promote healthy intestinal flora, and can improve liver, gall bladder and kidney function.
 Pump up your meals and snacks with greens 2-4 times a day to set yourself up long-term for great gut and overall health!

 - in green smoothies

-- in soups like this sausage, bean and kale soup, this meatball soup, or add to this blended green soup
+- in soups like this homemade sausage recipe, bean and kale soup, this meatball soup, or add to this blended green soup

 - add to scrambled eggs

 - mix into any stir fry, Mexican meat/rice, hash, or casserole – greens can pretty much go into any savory dish you’re making!